LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 10. Eligibility Function

 The eligibility function creates a virtuous cycle in the trust network: higher trust unlocks access to better opportunities.
-An agent can only bid on a contract if their trust value meets or exceeds the contract's threshold (θ).
+An agent can only bid on a contract if their trust value meets or exceeds the contract's threshold (Î¸).
 High-stakes, difficult contracts require higher trust to even participate.
-This mechanism serves multiple purposes: it protects consumers from unproven agents on critical work, it rewards agents who build genuine trust with access to premium contracts, and it reinforces Sybil resistance—splitting your activity across multiple fake identities means each identity has lower trust, making each eligible for fewer and lower-quality contracts.
+This mechanism serves multiple purposes: it protects consumers from unproven agents on critical work, it rewards agents who build genuine trust with access to premium contracts, and it reinforces Sybil resistanceâ€”splitting your activity across multiple fake identities means each identity has lower trust, making each eligible for fewer and lower-quality contracts.

 **Mathematical notation:**
 $$\text{eligible}(a, c) \iff V_t(a) \geq \theta(c)$$